kristina-krauberger/budyfi-project/README.md

 BudyFi is a full-stack web application inspired by Duolingo, designed to make financial education structured, engaging, and scalable through microlearning.
 It combines educational content, gamification principles, and progress tracking to help users build financial confidence — one lesson at a time.

+This is an MVP version currently running with mock data for demonstration purposes.
+Focus: full-stack architecture, learning flow logic, and scalable system design.

 ---

 ## Repository Structure